Matchstick Sun: Formation

 Matchstick Sun was founded in 1984, as the Diamond Dogs by four key players of the Oslo post punk scene.
 Their drummer Bulle (born 1962) had been in the punk group, Betong Hysteria, and the art/ska band, Løver og tigre (Lions & Tigers).
 The vocalist, Eidem (born 1964), and the bassist Annaniassen (born 1959) had both been in the last edition of The Cut.
 The guitarist, and main songwriter, Rolf Recknagel (born 1952) had for a short while been in De Press.

 Going overground

 By the spring of 1988, the band's reputation had grown and, just prior to releasing their first record, a three-song single on the independent record label Temptation, they renamed themselves Matchstick Sun, after the title of one of their own songs.
 They signed to BMG Ariola the following year, and they and their record producer, Knut Bohn, headed for Silence, a residential recording studio.
 The founder and house engineer, Anders Lind, worked well with Bohn and Matchstick Sun, and managed to get their mellotron in working order.

 In June 1989, Matchstick Sun attended the New Music Seminar in Manhattan, New York, United States, and some attention in the Norwegian press.
 Their debut album, Flowerground, was released in August 1989.
-Their efforts were rewarded with a Norwegian Grammy for Best New Act.
+Their efforts were rewarded with a Spellemannprisen for Best New Act.